Ishita-Si/BlazeTrack/README.md

 The project focuses on:

--Early fire detection using image classification and object detection models.
+-Early fire detection using image classification and object detection models.</br>
--Real-time alerting through integrated messaging systems.
+-Real-time alerting through integrated messaging systems.</br>
--Scalability for deployment across various forest regions.
+-Scalability for deployment across various forest regions.</br>
--Low-cost implementation using open-source tools and minimal infrastructure.
+-Low-cost implementation using open-source tools and minimal infrastructure.</br>
 -WildGuard aims to empower forest departments and disaster management teams with a smart, proactive tool to mitigate wildfire risks and preserve biodiversity.